• Home

 Overview

 This topic explains how to safely shut down different LaunchDarkly SDKs.
-This feature is available for both client-side and server-side SDKs.
+This feature is available for client-side, server-side, and edge SDKs.

 Newer versions of LaunchDarkly SDKs replace users with contexts